mickjmason/VagrantDockerNginx/README.md

 Testinfra (1.10.1 used to test this configuration)

-This was tested on Ubuntu 16.04, and different version of the above packages may be required on other distros.
+This was tested on Ubuntu 16.04, and different versions of the above packages may be required on other distros.

 BUILDING THE ENVIRONMENT
 ------------------------